JulioNIB/natives/PED/SetRagdollBlockingFlags.md

 Works for both player and peds, but some flags don't seem to work for the player (1, for example)
 1 - Blocks ragdolling when shot.
 2 - Blocks ragdolling when hit by a vehicle.
 The ped still might play a falling animation.
 4 - Blocks ragdolling when set on fire.
+512 - Blocks ragdolling when falling, tested in player ped only
 -----------------------------------------------------------------------
 There seem to be 26 flags
 ```